 We work with policymakers to ensure that the UK’s position on EU policy issues, such as the use of patient data in research, facilitates (and is informed by) medical research.
 An important part of this work is ensuring that UK research and innovation continues to lead the world, following the UK's referendum vote to leave the EU.

 We support the Federation of European Academies of Medicine (FEAM) to ensure that it becomes an influential source of expertise and advice for European policymakers working in health, research and research regulation.
 We also working closely with FEAM to support the Scientific Advice Mechanism for Europe and the contribution of the Academy networks through SAPEA.

 We focus on health challenges that transcend national borders, but that particularly affect low and middle-income countries.
-We have recently been conducting a project to explore multiple morbidities as a global health challenge and developing meetings with partner Academies around the world.
+We have recently conducted a project to explore multiple morbidities as a global health challenge, which involved developing a number of meetings with partner Academies around the world.

 To effectively address global problems and opportunities we are strengthening our relationships with the InterAcademy Partnership for Health (IAP for Health) and with individual academies abroad such as the US National Academy of Medicine and the Academy of Sciences of South Africa.